 An outbreak of nearly 800 minor earthquakes over a six-month period occurred in the Greenbriar area of Arkansas, leading to a magnitude 4.7 earthquake on February 27, 2011 (Arkansas Online, 2011).
 Subsequently, the Arkansas State Oil and Gas Commission placed a six-month moratorium on this type of wastewater disposal.
-A decline in the number and strength on earthquakes during that period has been recorded.
-However, researchers say that it is too early to attribute the decline to the shutdown of the wells (Eddington, 2011).
+A decline in the number and strength of earthquakes during that period has been recorded.
+However, researchers said that it was too early to attribute the decline to the shutdown of the wells (Eddington, 2011).
+Later, an EPA draft report stated "Do not operate well" for wastewater injection wells known to cause induced seismicity if the shaking can't be stopped by other means, such as reducing the amount injected (Soraghan, 2013).

-A recent study of earthquakes occurring in the Barnett Shale in Texas showed that injection-triggered earthquakes are "more common than is generally recognized" (Frohlich, 2012).
+A study of earthquakes occurring in the Barnett Shale in Texas showed that injection-triggered earthquakes are "more common than is generally recognized" (Frohlich, 2012).
 According to the study, the amount of water injected is not likely to be the sole cause of the seismic activity.
 The earthquakes seem to be linked to existing weaknesses in the earth's crust, such as a fault line which is already in a stressed state.
 A knowledge of the subsurface geology might help determine when and whether to use deep-well injection for disposal purposes.